wesleycamargo/azure-docs.pt-br/articles/visual-studio/vs-storage-cloud-services-getting-started-queues.md

         // Get a reference to a queue named "messageQueue" CloudQueue messageQueue = queueClient.GetQueueReference("messageQueue");

-**OBSERVAÇÃO:** use todo esse código antes do código nos exemplos a seguir.
+**OBSERVAÇÃO:** Use todo o código acima antes do código dos exemplos a seguir.

 ## <a name="create-a-queue-in-code"></a>Criar uma fila em código
 Para criar a fila do Azure em código, basta adicionar uma chamada a **CreateIfNotExists**.